In Jakarta attack, plans meet militants' limitations

 Police say the five militants who attacked a Starbucks cafe and police post in central Jakarta came lightly armed, with just two pistols and about a dozen low-yield homemade bombs.
 Over half an hour in which all the militants died, they succeeded in killing two people, and wounding 31.

-The assault was "planned and organised but did not have the maximum impact," national police spokesman Anton Charliyan told reporters on Friday.
+The assault was "planned and organized but did not have the maximum impact," national police spokesman Anton Charliyan told reporters on Friday.

 "But these were guns and small bombs carried by individuals on motorbikes, (so) they couldn't fit many," he added.